Skip to navigation Skip to content

 • EPDM

 Rubber-based conductive gaskets are typically made from a combination of natural or synthetic rubber and conductive fillers, and can be manufactured in a variety of shapes and sizes to suit the needs of the application.
+These conductive elastomers offer excellent flexibility and conformability, making them ideal for various EMI shielding applications.

 Form and Fabric Over Foam Solutions